ligi/LiquidAccommodationSupplements/README.md

 Ideally at some point accommodation supplements (btw.: if someone has a better name for this please shoot) are part of the [winding-tree](https://windingtree.com) API.
 This way you might not even have to use a QR-Code but could directly do it from a booking app (which currently makes no sense to create as the search and booking API is not yet present).

-Usage:
+# Usage

 Currently it is only running on an emulator as it wants to connect to the local liquidity network automator.
 This restriction will drop with a next version of the liquidity network where the automator is not required anymore.
-So start the automator as described here: https://liquidity-sdk.readthedocs.io/en/latest/guide/index.html Then start the app in the emulator (on the same computer) In the app you can click on the supplement you want and then you can scan the QR-code on the right side to pay for it with the liquidity wallet (initially I wanted to add liquidity.network support in [WallETH](https://walleth.org) - unfortunately this is currently prevented by the liquidity.network - but this will change in the future as @thibmeu told me.
+So start the automator as described here: https://liquidity-sdk.readthedocs.io/en/latest/guide/index.html Then start the app in the emulator (on the same computer) In the app you can click on the supplement you want and then you can scan the QR-code on the right side to pay for it with the liquidity wallet (initially I wanted to add liquidity.network support in [WallETH](https://walleth.org) - unfortunately this is currently prevented by the liquidity.network - but this will change in the future as [@thibmeu](https://github.com/thibmeu) from the liquidity.network told me while mentoring.
+The idea is that this app could be installed in the ho(s)tel on a tablet mounted somewhere.

-Pictures credits:
+# Pictures credits

  * http://www.publicdomainfiles.com/show_file.php?id=13493565617304
  * http://pngimg.com/download/15576